If you are planning to carry out filming or photography as part of your studies, please speak to your tutor in the first instance.

 - Subject tutor: Please check the details and forward the completed form to firstname.lastname@example.org

-- Please note that staff meeting rooms, single study spaces, and narrow corridors are not currently available for filming or photography.
+- Please be considerate of others when using spaces such as staff meeting rooms, single study spaces and narrow corridors for filming or photography.

 - Please do not access your requested space until your requested time and only after receiving confirmation from Estates / Timetabling Team.